-- 2.56 Paragraphs 2.57 to 2.59 are supplementary to certain statutory or regulatory provisions that prohibit directors of entities from being appointed as their auditor. - 2.57 The firm or a partner or member of staff of the firm shall not accept appointment or perform a role: - (a) as an officer or member of the board of directors of an entity relevant to an engagement of the firm; - (b) as a member of any subcommittee of that board; or - (c) in such a position in an entity which holds directly or indirectly more than 20% of the voting rights in the entity relevant to an engagement, or in an entity in which the entity relevant to such an engagement holds directly or indirectly more than 20% of the voting rights. - 2.58 Where a covered person becomes aware that a person closely associated with them, or a close family member holds a position described in paragraph 2.57, the firm shall take appropriate steps to ensure that the relevant person is excluded from any role in which they would be a covered person. - 2.59 Where a partner or member of staff of the firm, but who is not a covered person, becomes aware that a person closely associated with them, or a close family member holds a position described in paragraph 2.57, that individual shall report that fact to the engagement partner, who shall evaluate whether the relationship would compromise independence.
+- 2.56 Paragraphs 2.57 to 2.59 are supplementary to certain statutory or regulatory provisions that prohibit directors of entities from being appointed as their auditor. - 2.57 The firm or a partner or member of staff of the firm shall not accept appointment or perform a role: - (a) as an officer or member of the board of directors of an entity relevant to an engagement of the firm; - (b) as a member of any subcommittee of that board; or - (c) in such a position in an entity which holds directly or indirectly more than 20% of the voting rights in the entity relevant to an engagement, or in an entity in which the entity relevant to such an engagement holds directly or indirectly more than 20% of the voting rights. - 2.58 Where a covered person becomes aware that a person closely associated with them, or a close family member holds a position described in paragraph 2.57, the firm shall take appropriate steps to ensure that the relevant person is excluded from any role in which they would be a covered person. - 2.59 Where a partner or member of staff of the firm, who is not a covered person, becomes aware that a person closely associated with them, or a close family member holds a position described in paragraph 2.57, that individual shall report that fact to the engagement partner.
+The engagement partner shall evaluate whether the relationship would compromise independence, with reference to the perspective of an Objective, Reasonable and Informed Third Party.
 If the engagement partner concludes that independence may be compromised, they shall consult with the Ethics Partner/Function to determine whether appropriate safeguards exist.
 If no such safeguards exist, the firm shall withdraw from the engagement.